BUILDS-/builds-workshops/react-app/README.md

 ## 3. Make a Button!

-1. In the src file, create a Componenets folder.
+1. In the src file, create a Components folder.
 This is where we will add files defining components.
-2. In the Components folder, create a file called Button.js (all component files have to be capitilized)
+2. In the Components folder, create a file called Button.js (all component files have to be capitalized)
 3. Every component should have the following import:
 ```
 import React from 'react';